 Pickleball is hard on your feet and ankles for specific reasons:

 Lateral movement — The split-step and side-shuffle movements that dominate pickleball are exactly what running shoes aren't designed for.
-Court shoes have reinforced lateral support to prevent ankle rolls.
+Running shoes are engineered for forward motion — they have almost no lateral support.
+Court shoes have reinforced lateral support to prevent ankle rolls during side-to-side cuts.

 Non-marking soles — Indoor courts require non-marking rubber soles.
-Outdoor courts benefit from more aggressive herringbone tread.
+Outdoor courts benefit from more aggressive herringbone tread for grip on hard court surfaces.

-Toe protection — Dragging your back foot on serves and volleys wears through regular shoes fast.
-Court shoes have reinforced toe caps.
+Toe protection — Dragging your back foot on serves and aggressive shots wears through regular shoes fast.
+Court shoes have reinforced toe caps designed specifically for this wear pattern.

 1. Best Overall: Dedicated Pickleball Shoes